 \subsection{System's ability to detect emotions}

-Our fourth hypothesis stated that the system is able to correctly detect the participant’s emotions from both facial expressions and textual utterances and summarize them into a unified merged label.
-We then comparedevaluated the system's predictions against gold-standard annotations and computed, computing the standard classification metrics.
-As the last step of the experiment, the participants reviewed their own conversationsse were provided by participants for the conversations in the Emotion ON condition, who reviewed their own utterances at the end of the experiment and adjustinged the tutor’s emotion labels when necessary.
-This provided a reliable basis for assessing the system’s emotion recognition performance.
+To test last hypothesis, we evaluated the system's predictions against gold-standard annotations and computed standard classification metrics.
+As a final step, participants in the Emotion ON condition reviewed their own utterances at the end of the experiment and adjusted the tutor’s emotion labels when necessary.
+This procedure provided a reliable basis for assessing the system’s emotion recognition performance.
 We compared the system-generated emotion labels with the participant-corrected annotations and computed standard classification metrics.
 The system achieved an overall accuracy of $60$\%, with particularly high recall for the negative class ($98$\%), but lower performance for neutral and positive classes, especially in terms of recall.
 This suggests that while the system is effective at detecting negative emotions, it struggles to consistently identify neutral or positive affect, which are more subtle or context-dependent.
 See table \autoref{tab:emotion_classification}.